title. Training "Toto"

 #1.
 Socialization.
 Not merely exposure to novel people, places, sounds and things when a pup, but positive experiences and obvious and overt enjoyment of the whole process

 #2.
-Making good friends first with Dorothy and then the rest of the cast.
-We were so fortunate that our "Dorothy", Kayla, is a true dog person who understands positive
+Making good friends with "Dorothy" and then the rest of the cast.
+We were so fortunate that our "Dorothy", Kayla, is a true dog lover who understands and uses positive

 #3.
 Good pottying habits!
 I know, this is pretty mundane, but a nightmare if this particular aspect of a dog's education isn't airtight.